 Cultural Pessimism: Write a list of the greatest twenty artists and twenty musicians in all of western history, the ones that had a lasting impact their craft and are likely to be appreciated for centuries after their deaths.
 Then, next to the names, identify the century in which the figure created his greatest works.
 Your list for artists may look something like this: Donatello (15th), Van Eyck (15th), Masaccio (15th), Michelangelo (16th), Raphael (16th), Da Vinvi (16th), Titian (16th), Dürer (16th), Caravaggio (17th), Rembrandt (17th), Bernini (17th), Rubens (17th), Velázquez (17th), Cézanne (19th), Goya (19th), Monet (19th), Van Gogh (19th), Gauguin (19th), Picasso (20th).
 Your list for musicians may look something like this: Monteverdi (17th), Mozart (18th), Bach (18th), Handel (18th), Gluck (18th), Beethoven (19th), Wagner (19th), Haydn (19th), Liszt (19th), Schubert 19th), Schumann (19th), Berlioz (19th), Brahms (19th), Chopin (19th), Verdi (19th), Mendelssohn (19th), Von Weber (19th), Stravinsky (20th), Debussy (20th), Schoenberg (20th).
 You’ll notice something disturbing from this – there are no artists on either list from after 1950.
 With a couple exceptions in the early 20th century, we see a major drop off in great cultural production from the 19th to the 20th century.
 When we move up into the 21st century, things get incredibly bleak.
 The American popular music which is now culturally dominating every country on the planet has gotten stupider (studies show that the lyrics have now declined to a second grade reading level) and simpler (studies demonstrate a steady decline in the complexity of the music itself, measuring things such as timbre and acoustical variation).
 Turning to visual art, no one can argue that modern art will be appreciated two hundred years from now in the same way that we still appreciate Caravaggio.
 The culprits of this cultural decline?
 I’ll name two.
 First, globalized capitalism encourages artwork and music to be a mass consumer product, elevating catchiness and profitability over profundity and timelessness.
 Second, our secular and relativistic culture lacks any higher aims, purposes, goals, which are the wellsprings of artistic inspiration.
 Since neither of these trends shows any signs of reversing, we can expect our cultural decline to continue indefinitely.

 Environmental Pessimism: We are at the beginning of an irreversible environmental collapse.
 Without dramatic action on this front, our future is going become increasingly grim, and the damage increasingly irreversible.
 Heavier precipitation and flooding here.
 More severe drought and desertification there.
 Disruptions in agriculture.
 Wars over resources.
 Social upheaval.
 Massive refugee flows across borders.
 Mass extinction of species.
 Tipping points, runaway warming, feedback effects, nonlinearity.
 Despite the obvious dangers, our governments are not remotely up to the task of dealing with it.
 The reasons for this are many.
 The worst victims of climate change will be future generations, who have no vote and no say in today’s politics.
 Very few politicians are willing to be honest with us – that for the sake of the health and wellbeing of future generations, people today need to experience a lowered standard of living.
 Voters don’t want to hear it.
 Voters prefer better jobs today over a livable planet tomorrow.
 Furthermore, developing countries are some of the heaviest polluters, but they rightly point out that the developed world got rich through pollution-heavy industrialization – isn’t it unfair for us to prevent developing economies from raising their standard of living, just like we did?
 The hard truth here is that the “American way of life” is not universalizable.
 If everyone in the world had the carbon footprint of the average American, the environment would quickly collapse.
 But Americans are not willing to give up our way of life.
 And other countries are not willing to give up the aspiration to achieve the American way of life.
 So we are locked into a path that will ultimately devastate the environment.
 Still not convinced?
-The current global population of 7.5 billion will double in the next century.
-Imagine the level of industrial output needed to feed and supply a global population of around 15 billion and counting.
+The current global population of 7.5 billion will continue rising throughout the next century.
+Imagine the level of industrial output needed to feed and supply a global population of 11-15 billion.

 Technological Pessimism: The one area where even some pessimists are optimistic is technology.
 Humanity has, indeed, made incredible technological progress in the last century, and that progress will undoubtedly continue.
 Indeed, there are some areas of progress that will bring clear benefits to humanity, such as advances in medical technology.
 However, there is one thing to keep in mind to moderate this optimism: every single advance in technology will be weaponized and used for evil ends by terrorist groups and tyrannical governments.
 Communication technologies let us interact with friends and family across the world – but they also let terrorists recruit and plan attacks, and let governments gather unprecedented amounts of private data on its citizens.
 Even medical advances can and will be used to create new and terrifying forms of biological weapons.
 The day that some benevolent Silicon Valley liberal at Google creates true Artificial Intelligence, governments and terrorists all around the world will start building AI killing machines stronger than any human military in history.
 Do not be blinded by the marginal improvements in human well-being that technological progress brings.
 Take the larger view.
 As technology gets more powerful, all it takes is one low-probability yet catastrophic “Black Swan” event to inflict massive damage on humanity and thus wipe away previous benefits.
 So we invent nuclear weapons.
 Great, we ended WWII quicker, lives (arguably) saved.
 But if in 10 years, nukes are exchanged between a few countries and hundreds of millions die, and dozens of cities are uninhabitable, then retrospectively that invention was not “worth it” all things considered.
 And our future is full of such risky endeavors.
 Nanotechnology.
 Human-machine cyborgs.
 Artificial intelligence running the global economy.
 The entire global financial system existing in the virtual cloud.
 All of these systems are hackable.
 All of them are vulnerable.
 We are slowing getting into a situation where one Black Swan event could be truly catastrophic for all of humanity.
 My pessimism is vindicated if only one terrible Black Swan event happens.
 Optimism requires the belief that we keep rolling the dice and never get unlucky.